Steam mops are a very popular cleaning solution these days, and with good reason.

 Dust mites are a problem with all carpets.
 Dust mites that collect in carpets can aggravate the allergies of sensitive people.

 Steam mops are a great solution for both of these problems.
 Used regularly, they can remove some light surface stains and dirt spots.
 They can also deodorize a carpet.
 The steam provided by the mop is hot enough to kill dust mites and remove bacteria.
 Many models reach 220 degrees Fahrenheit.

-It’s best to use a steam mop that is designed with a glider attachment for carpet.
+It’s best to use a steam mop that is designed with a glider attachment and cleaning head for carpet.
 The glider is simply a plastic framed cover for the mop that makes it easier to move around on carpeting.

 - Fill the water tank per manufacturer instructions and tighten the cap.

 - Attach the mop head and microfiber pad.

 - Place the mop onto the glider cover and secure it.

 - Plug in the unit and wait for it to heat up.

 The water in the unit will heat up in less than a minute.
 The mop should not be allowed to stand in its heated condition, as the sustained heat can damage surfaces if left too long.